dgautheret/AtelierNGS/Variants/TP-variants.md

 awk '{print $1, "\t", $2, "\t", $2, "\t", $4, "\t",$5}' <path/to/vcf-file> > <path/to/output.tsv-file>
 ```

-## 11/ Visualizing alignements with IGV
+## 12/ Visualizing alignments with IGV

 (Requires installing IGV on your local station.
 Then IGV needs Internet access to download reference genomes)